elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 ```

  + `this.__base`: Refers to the implementation of the method in the base class, which it is inhereted from.
-    Allows to implement super call.
+    Allows to make super call.
 It is defined in the block instance methods and in static methods of the block.

     For example: calling (and modification) of `_onClick` method of parent class (the basic method implementation in the `button` class).